 sudo apt install -y nginx sudo systemctl start nginx.service sudo systemctl enable nginx.service

-Having Nginx installed, you don't need to manually configure it because the Jitsi Meet installer will deal with this job for you later.
+You don't need to manually configure Nginx because the Jitsi Meet installer will deal with this job for you later.

 Note: If Nginx or Apache is not in place, the Jitsi Meet installer will automatically install Jetty along with the Jitsi Meet program.